Learn To Fly Fish Program

 • Other dining options are available in the Mono Lake area (Lee Vining) and further south in the Mammoth Lakes area; however they're sure to be more expensive.

-Registration fee of $200.00 is non-refundable.
+Registration fee of $250.00 is non-refundable.
 It does not cover your travel costs, motels (if you decide not to camp), food (except lunch), or other sundries.
-Online payment of registration fee must be made within 15 minutes of starting the registration steps and your registration is not completed until notice shows of email confirmation sent

 Cancellation Policy: There are no refunds.
 In the event that a student is, for any reason, unable to attend, he/she may resell his slot (rod) to another LTFF member (by first pulling from the waitlist if one exists).
 It is the sole responsibility of the student to manage this transaction.